team-armada/team-armada.github.io/case-study.md

 achieve in order to create, manage, and serve development environments that instructors and students could make use of, including:

+1. Containerizing a workspace.
-1. Provisioning cloud infrastructure.
+2. Provisioning cloud infrastructure.
-2. Deploying a single workspace.
+3. Deploying a single workspace.
-3. Deploying several workspaces.
+4. Deploying several workspaces.
-4. Accessing workspaces from dedicated URLs.5.
-Persisting workspace data.
+5. Accessing workspaces from dedicated URLs.
+6. Persisting workspace data.
-5. Establishing relationships between user data entities and providing a user interface for instructors and students.
-Providing user authentication.
+7. Establishing relationships between user data entities and providing a user interface for instructors and students.
+8. Providing user authentication.

 ## Containerizing a Workspace: Developing at Scale